pragmagrid/pragmagrid.github.io/_meetings/pragma-39-presentations.md

 date: 2023-06-24
 ---

-All available presentations are stored in the github repository and are linked to the [PRAGMA 39 program][prog] page.
+All available presentations and videos are stored in the github repository and are linked to the [PRAGMA 39 program][prog] page.

 Some presentations are ~50Mb and may be too slow to download "inline".